 The needs of electricity users have changed greatly over the last decade or so with the rapid introduction of technology into the domestic market.
-Appliances using the internet, personal computers, and security/fire alarm systems are commonplace in most homes and have greatly increased the sensitivity of householders to power outages and minor interruptions.
+Appliances using the internet, personal computers, and security/fire alarm systems are ubiquitous in homes and have greatly increased the sensitivity of householders to power outages and minor interruptions.